d80ep08th/ota-community-edition/README.md

 > Run using docker-compose:
 ### Running With Docker Compose
-1. Generate the required certificates using
+1. Generate the required certificates using the script `gen-server-certs.sh`
 ```
-scripts/gen-server-certs.sh
+./scripts/gen-server-certs.sh
 ```
 2. Update /etc/hosts with the following host names: